 “To handle yourself, use your head; to handle others, use your heart” ~ Eleanor Roosevelt

-The dream when you're planning to start a small business is it’ll make you rich.
-You’ll be free to choose when and where to work!
+The dream as you're planning to start a small business is that all paths lead to success.
+Freedom to choose when and where to work!
 If and when to commute?
-Enjoy more time with the family and indulge in your favourite past times?
+More time with the family and indulging in your favourite past times?

 You’ll have arrived in a place where real life meets your utopian dream!
 A sort of a heaven on earth!